HPV and Cancer

 HPV vaccination can prevent cancer: HPV vaccines can prevent infection with disease-causing HPV types, preventing many HPV-related cancers and cases of genital warts.

-Cancers Caused by HPV Infection
+What Cancers Are Caused by HPV Infection?

 HPV infects the squamous cells that line the inner surfaces of these organs.
 For this reason, most HPV-related cancers are a type of cancer called squamous cell carcinoma.
 Some cervical cancers come from HPV infection of gland cells in the cervix and are called adenocarcinomas.